 We are unable to predict the future fiscal effect because the Department does not have data on approved or pending contracts.
-During Fiscal Year 2010-11, \$14,747 in individual income tax credits were granted.
+During Fiscal Year 2013-14, no tax credits were claimed.

 5. Ports of Louisiana Tax Credits

 The purpose of these credits is to encourage private investment in and the use of state port facilities in Louisiana.
 Because public funding sources for ports and port infrastructure facilities have not kept pace with the need to expand our ports and port facilities, it is determined that private investment and public-private partnerships should be encouraged as a means to assist the state in financing improvements to our state ports and port infrastructure facilities.
 The credits are as follows: